quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

  ```

 ### Most Popular Algorithms
-Here is the list of [comparison sort][] algorithms that we will leanr in this tutorial.
+Here is the list of [comparison sort][] algorithms that we will learn in this tutorial.
 It is also the list of most popular [comparison sort][] algorithms in computer science that every engineer should probably know to be successful:

  * [Bubble Sort][]
  Exchange two adjacent elements if they are out of order, repeat until array is sorted.